-The City of Cudahy now has a Homeless Services Liaison to help within the community.
-The Homeless Liaison will partner up with other city departments and divisions to address any issues and/or concerns within the city.
+The City of Cudahy now has a Supportive Services Coordinator and Homeless Services Liaison to help within the community.
+They will partner up with other city departments and divisions to address any issues and/or concerns within the city.

-The Homeless Liaison will also partner up with service providers, nonprofit agencies, and local businesses to offer and connect the homeless population or anyone that could experience homeless the appropriate services.
-The Homeless Liaison is also providing continuous information on available resources, workshops, and training.
+The Supportive Services Coordinator and Homeless Services Liaison will also partner up with service providers, nonprofit agencies, and local businesses to offer and connect the homeless population or anyone that could experience homeless the appropriate services.
+They are also providing continuous information on available resources, workshops, and training.

 LA-HOP (Los Angeles County Homeless Outreach Portal)